maxUser/assn1/assignment1.md

 2. Implement the class called Team that will use the `Player` type to maintain a list of players.
 Use a [generic/parameterized type](https://docs.oracle.com/javase/tutorial/java/generics/types.html) type `List` to hold the players.
 Teams should store the number of players, and have a name (e.g. Canucks, Penguins ...)

 # Part 2 /10 marks
-Using JetUML, create a UML Object diagram to represent a `League` instance.
+Using JetUML, create a UML Object diagram to represent a League instance.
 Leagues have multiple Teams.
-For this diagram, assume your league object has 3 teams and each team has 4 players. **Only show the player objects for one team.** Submit your diagram by committing it to your assignment1 repo, in the JetUML "*.mdl" format and a PDF.
+For this diagram, assume your league object has 3 teams and each team has 4 players.
+Only show the player objects for one team.
+Submit your diagram by committing it to your assignment1 repo, in the JetUML "*.jet" format and a PNG.

 # Part 3  /10 marks
 1. Implement a League object holding the teams, per the object diagram.
 Leagues should define a `sort` method that sorts teams by total points.